 GENERAL

-This section requires municipalities to allow multiple dwelling units on lots where housing is allowed beginning on July 1, 2023, subject to the requirements below.
+This section requires municipalities to allow multiple dwelling units on lots where residential uses are allowed, including as a conditional use, beginning on the implementation date, subject to the requirements below.
 The requirements listed in Section 3 apply to municipalities with and without zoning.
 Private, state or local standards such as homeowners’ association regulation, deed restrictions, lot size, set back, density, septic requirements, minimum lot size, additional parking requirements, growth ordinance permits, shoreland zoning and subdivision law, may also apply to lots.

 REQUIREMENTS